-- No requirement to identify and verify Beneficial OwnerCan accept other documents, - ☐ Can accept other documents, data or information (e.g. proof of FI's license, listed status or authorization status only etc.) - ☐ Can reduce the degree of ongoing monitoring - Do not have to collect specific information or carry out specific measures to understand the purpose and intended nature of the business relationship, but can infer the purpose and intended nature from the type of transactions or business relationship established.
+- ☐ No requirement to identify and verify beneficial owner - ☐ Can accept other documents, data or information (e.g. proof of FI's license, listed status or authorization status only etc.) - ☐ Can reduce the degree of ongoing monitoring - Do not have to collect specific information or carry out specific measures to understand the purpose and intended nature of the business relationship, but can infer the purpose and intended nature from the type of transactions or business relationship established.